kukiron/fp-utilities/README.md

 # FP-Utilities

-A collection of simple utility functions to help more to deep dive into Functional Programming.
+A collection of simple utility functions to help more for deep diving into Functional Programming.

-No third party library was used.
+Without the use of any other third party libraries.